 - It is very important to salt the fish by hand and not spray it with salted water (water spraying adds 10% of profit to the producers).
 Le Marin Traiteur uses dry salt making the fish lose of its weight and not the contrary

-- After the process is done, only 40% from the original 6kgs is left to eat
+- After the process is done, only 40% of the original 6kgs is left to eat

 - The salmon is always sold at fridge temperature letting the consumer freeze it if needed

 - Fat in smoked salmon varies depending on the season and salmon size.
-You will clearly feel less fat in winter as the fish moves more to stay warm so burns more fat
+You will feel less fat in winter as the fish moves more to stay warm so burns fatter

 - Salt conserves the fish longer